streets4peopleAKL/30kmh/README.md

 I had some trouble getting the glue to stick so added some more o the edges and ironed with a dry iron and brown paper between the iron and the sign.

 ### 6. Waterproof the sign
-I did this by applying clear packing tape in overlapping strips.
-It's kind of wasteful but you can buy this cheaply from a $2 shop when they reopen.
+I did this by applying clear packaging tape in overlapping strips to the whole sign including the front and the back.
+It's kind of wasteful but you can buy tape cheaply from a $2 shop when they reopen.

 ### 7. Put the sign up
 You might want to do this last step when it's dark.